-There are hundreds of miles worth of hiking trails in the Cinque Terre but if you are short on time or not able to trek on some of the more challenging routes, the La Via Dell’amore (The Path Of Love) is absolutely accessible to almost everyone.
-This paved stone stretch of the very popular #2 Blue Path and which requires an entry fee, originally linked the two towns of Riomaggiore and Manarola.
+There are hundreds of miles worth of hiking trails in the Cinque Terre, but if you are short on time or not able to trek on some of the more challenging routes, the La Via Dell’amore (The Path Of Love) is accessible to almost everyone.
+This paved stone stretch of the very popular #2 Blue Path requires an entry fee and links the towns of Riomaggiore and Manarola.

 Look up and you will see that there are a lot of vineyards clinging to the cliffs above the five Cinque Terre villages.
 One of the most unique wines that is produced here is called Sciacchetrà.
 It is a sweet dessert wine that tastes best with a wedge of cheese or dessert at the end of your meal.
 The laborious process of making this sweet nectar starts with handpicking the most perfect and juicy Bosco grapes from the vine and then slowly drying them.
 The long slow drying part is called passito.
 Once bottled, the wine is cellared for about two years, resulting in a honey hued amber liquid with notes of fig and apricots.